Commentary by Jack Kelley

 “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”
 (Matt.
 6:19-21)

 So many Christians live lives indistinguishable from their worldly neighbors because over 90% of Christians have a secular world view.
-Half their wealth disappeared in the past year because they’re storing up treasure on Earth where the moths and rust of inflation and interest destroy, and the thieves of government and banking break in and steal.
+Like their unbelieving neighbors they’re storing up treasure on Earth where the moths and rust of inflation and interest destroy, and the thieves of government and banking break in and steal.

 “Do not judge, and you will not be judged.
 Do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven.
 Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.”
 (Luke 6:37-38)

 Once again, the focus here is on individuals.
 Instead of the polarizing (and largely futile) effort to force non-believers to live by our standards and condemn them to Hell when they don’t, each and every one of us can follow these admonitions regardless of what our country or our neighbor does.
 If we don’t judge others for their sins, we won’t be judged for ours.
 If we don’t condemn them we won’t be condemned.
-If we forgive others, we’ll be forgiven.
+If we forgive others when they sin against us, we’ll be forgiven for our sins against God.
 And even while the entire world goes to hell in a hand basket, our generosity toward others will be matched by God’s generosity toward us.

 Please remember, these admonitions were given in a relational sense not in a judicial one.
 We’re saved by grace because of our faith, but remaining in fellowship with God requires that we be merciful to others in the same way that He’s been merciful to us.
 (Matt.
 18:23-35)